wylee/django-local-settings/README.md

   settings.
 On the first run, the settings file will be created.
 On subsequent runs when new local settings are added to the settings module, the settings file will be appended to.

-- Alternatively, you can run the make-local-settings script to generate a local settings file.
+- Alternatively, you can run the included `make-local-settings` script to generate a local settings file.

 ## Advanced usage

-TODO: Discuss using multiple settings files, extending a settings file from another file, how to specify a settings file other than the default of local.cfg, editing settings files directly, &c.
+TODO: Discuss using multiple settings files, extending a settings file from another file, how to specify a settings file other than the default of `local.cfg`, editing settings files directly, &c.